Don't let anyone convince you that the problem

 Submitter Justin notes: “Shop is located near Kadena US Air Force base.
 While these signs are a step up from completely discriminating against all NJ, it is ridiculous that they can get a sign saying people who can't speak Japanese are not admitted, but can't have someone translate a paper listing the 'rules and regulations of the shop' in English.”
 Quite.
 And the English translation is quite good too, so this “language barrier” feels more like an excuse just to exclude like the ones proffered by Onsen Yunohana back in 2001.
 The Moderator also wonders how Maimu will be testing customers' language ability, what the sufficient linguistic thresholds are to “pass”, and if it will be only be enforced on people who “look foreign”.

-EXCLUSIONARY SIGNS
+MISCELLANEOUS EXCLUSIONARY SIGNS

-of these signs were taken by well-meaning people, some with hazy
+Photos of these signs were taken

-memories of time and place, or difficulty in reconfirming.
+place, or difficulty in reconfirming.
+I still include them

-more widespread than many people (some of whom claim that this
+widespread than many people (some of whom claim that this

 discrimination is a non-issue, because these are isolated

-race and appearance alone, before people admit there is a
+refuse customers by race and appearance alone, before people

-racial discrimination in modern Japan?
+admit there is a problem of racial discrimination in modern

-SEAFOOD RESTAURANT
+TSUKIJI SEAFOOD RESTAURANT

-and phone number unknown (was not able to check for myself from
+not able to check for myself from Sapporo), photo taken February

-Sapporo), photo taken February 2008, courtesy CG.
-Sign
+2008, courtesy CG.
+Sign describes complicated rules, and

-cannot follow them will be refused entry.
-However, the
+indicates that even Japanese who cannot follow them will be

-assumption still remains that non-Japanese will be unable to
+non-Japanese will be unable to understand the rules of the

-understand the rules of the establishment, so it blanket refuses
+establishment, so it blanket refuses them.

 Full